mtettmar/untied-recruitment-task/README.md

 * Show the breakdown of tax, and the different national insurance types
   - Note that total_tax_due returned by /taxCalculation does not include class 1 NICs as these are usually paid by the employer, so to show the user their total tax be sure to add class 1 NIC to it.

-* Add a Tabbed component and a second screen.
+* Add a Tabbed component and another screen.
 Make this an About screen.
 Show their email address at the top and a version number.
-Add a link to help.untied.io
+Add a link to help.untied.io.
+The user should be able to switch between the About screen and the Tax Calculator screen.

 ### Notes